Right to Choose ADHD: What SENCOs Need to Know in 2026

 SENCOs need to be able to explain this clearly to families without appearing to block statutory provision.
 The following framing is useful: "A diagnosis tells us about your child's neurological profile.
 An EHCP is about the educational evidence: what the school has already tried, what impact it has had, and whether the level of support needed is beyond what schools are typically funded to provide.
 We need to build that educational evidence base, and we want to do that with you."

-Where a pupil already has documented significant and persistent difficulty, has been supported at SEN Support level over time, and the RTC diagnosis confirms what the school has been observing, an EHCP request may well be appropriate and the SENCO should support it.
+Where a learner already has documented significant and persistent difficulty, has been supported at SEN Support level over time, and the RTC diagnosis confirms what the school has been observing, an EHCP request may well be appropriate and the SENCO should support it.
 The diagnosis does not create the evidence; it contextualises evidence that may already exist.
 Our full guide to barriers to learning covers the evidence framework for EHCP requests in detail, including how to present school-based evidence in a way that meets LA thresholds.

 It is also worth knowing that LAs have a legal duty to carry out an EHC needs assessment when requested by a parent, even if the school does not initiate the request.
 Parents can request an assessment directly.
 If a family chooses to do this, the SENCO's role is to provide the school's evidence to the LA as part of the assessment process, not to determine whether the request is appropriate.